Skip to main content

 Professional mold assessor using a handheld moisture meter to check a residential wall for hidden moisture

-A professional mold assessor uses moisture meters and thermal imaging to detect hidden water intrusion that causes mold growth.
+A licensed mold assessor uses moisture meters and thermal imaging to find the water intrusion that grows the mold.

 DIY Checks

-Before hiring a professional, do a visual and smell inspection:
+Before hiring anyone, do a visual and smell inspection:

-1. Check common mold locations — bathrooms, under sinks, basement walls, attic, around windows, behind furniture on exterior walls.
-See our full location guide.
+1. Check common mold locations.
+Bathrooms, under sinks, basement walls, attic, around windows, behind furniture on exterior walls.
+The mold identification guide has the full location list.

-3. Look for moisture — condensation on windows, water stains on ceilings, damp spots on walls.
-Mold follows moisture.
+3. Look for moisture.
+Condensation on windows, water stains on ceilings, damp spots on walls.
+Mold follows moisture; find the moisture and you've found the mold.

-4. Check the HVAC — remove a vent cover and look inside with a flashlight.
-Mold in ducts can spread spores throughout your entire home.
+4. Check the HVAC.
+Remove a vent cover and look inside with a flashlight.
+Mold in ducts spreads spores throughout the entire home every cycle.

 Professional Mold Assessment